 The canal is a major route for the flow of wildlife.
-Part of the Parisian blue network, it is a key asset which Paris is striving to strengthen through the Biodiversity Action Plan.
+Part of the ecological corridor, it is a key asset which Paris is striving to strengthen through the Biodiversity Action Plan.

 The Saint-Martin, Saint-Denis and Ourcq canals now supply a part of the daily requirement of 200 million litres (53 gallons) of non-potable water needed for street cleaning and the sewer system.
 They also provide boats with a navigable waterway from one part of the Seine to another, avoiding 12 km (7.5 miles) of loops in the river.
 In total, these canals form a network of 130 km (80 miles) of waterways, maintained by the City of Paris, with 8 km (4.9 miles) crossing through the capital.
 They are a major route of circulation for biodiversity, now registered in the Regional Ecological Coherence Scheme.
 The Seine, the canals and all the artificial wet zones - lakes, ponds, fountains and ornamental ponds - constitute the Parisian blue network, a system conducive to the development of aquatic flora and fauna.
 This bolstering of biodiversity can only occur by means of a dynamic connection between different locations guaranteed by the Paris Biodiversity Action Plan.